Freight-Passenger Rail Separation Project

 The Freight-Passenger Rail Separation Project will deliver significant rail upgrades around Ballarat, to provide faster, more reliable freight and passenger services.

-The project will separate freight and passenger trains in and around the Ballarat rail network, providing faster and more reliable freight paths from the Murray Basin region to the ports and reducing interfaces with passenger trains.
+The project will separate freight and passenger trains in and around the Ballarat rail network, providing faster and more reliable freight paths from the Murray Basin region to ports and reducing interfaces with passenger trains.

 The project includes funding contributions from the Victorian and Commonwealth governments.